01 of 06

 02 of 06

 Sergers are available with various thread use options.
 You can create different stitches and different results with the number of threads you use on the serger.
-Again, this is an option that the more you spend the more options you will have.
+Again, the more you spend, the more options you will have.

 Continue to 3 of 6 below.

-- A 5 Thread Serger - This machine is in the expensive range but has all the seam capabilities you could want.
-3 threads are used on the overlocked edge and 2 are used for the straight seam line.
-This is the seam you see on ready-mades that have a overlocked edge with the straight seam having a chain stitch.
+- A 5-Thread Serger: This machine is in the expensive range but has all the seam capabilities you could want.
+Three threads are used on the overlocked edge and two are used for the straight seam line.
+This is the seam you see on ready-mades that have an overlocked edge with the straight seam having a chain stitch.
 When doing production work, this machine eliminates having to switch between machines for a strong seam and seam finish.

 03 of 06